Timeline of the Syrian civil war (January–October 2024): March

 On 1 March, a member of NDF was killed in an ISIS attack in Jazarat Al-Bohimeed Village in western Deir Ezzor countryside.

 On 2 March, three members of NDF were killed after hitting a mine planted by ISIS in Al-Tabany Desert in western Deir Ezzor countryside.

 On the same day, one ISIS member was killed and another member arrested by SDF after ISIS attacked a police station in Al-Jazrah town in western Deir Ezzor countryside.

 On 3 March, eight NDF militiamen were found shot dead after being executed by ISIS militants in the Jebel Bishri area.
 The group had been missing since 21 February.

 On the same day, an officer of the regime forces was killed in an ISIS attack in eastern Al-Raqqa.

 On 6 March, 18 people, including four NDF militiamen, were killed in a large-scale ISIS attack on truffle pickers in the Kabajeb desert south of Deir ez-Zor.
 A further 50 people were reported missing in the same attack.

 On 7 March, seven NDF militiamen were killed in an ambush by ISIS militants in the Tel Salmah area of the eastern Hama countryside.

 On 9 March, six truffle pickers were killed after their car drove over an ISIS landmine in the Al-Bushri desert in the western countryside of Deir Ezzor.

-On the same day,a member of the Internal Security Forces “Al-Asayesh” was killed after their vehicle was targeted in a IED explosion by ISIS in eastern Deir Ezzor countryside.
+On the same day,a member of the Internal Security Forces “Al-Asayesh” was killed after their vehicle was targeted in an IED explosion by ISIS in eastern Deir Ezzor countryside.

 On 10 March, ISIS gunmen killed two truffle pickers near Tuwaitan Village in Al-Omour Mountain western of Palmyra.

 On 12 March, three NDF militiamen were killed and another three were injured in an ISIS attack on a military post in the Al-Tabani desert in western Deir Ezzor countryside.

 On 13 March, four NDF militiamen were killed in an ISIS attack ona military position in eastern Homs countryside.

 On the same day, three truffle pickers including two NDF members were killed and three missing in an ISIS attack in southern Deir Ezzor countryside.

 Furthermore, two members of Liwaa Al-Quds were killed and three injured in an ISIS attack on the road between Palmyra and Deir Ezzor.

 On 14 March, a member of SDF was shot dead by ISIS cells in western Deir Ezzor countryside.

 On 15 March, the SOHR reported that 618,000+ people had been killed in the war in Syria since 15 March 2011.

-On 16 March, 19 truffle farmers were blown up and killed by a ISIS landmine in the Al-Sabkhah area in the eastern countryside of Al-Raqqah.
+On 16 March, 19 truffle farmers were blown up and killed by an ISIS landmine in the Al-Sabkhah area in the eastern countryside of Al-Raqqah.

 On the same day, a member of SDF was shot dead by ISIS cells in northern Deir Ezzor countryside.